jackc/tod/README.markdown

 Shifts
 =======================

-Represents a period of time, using a beginning and ending Tod::TimeOfDay.
+Tod::Shift is a range-like object that represents a period of time, using a beginning and ending Tod::TimeOfDay.
 Allows to calculate its duration and to determine if a Tod::TimeOfDay is included inside the shift.
 For nightly shifts (when beginning time is greater than ending time), it supposes the shift ends the following day.
+Tod::Shift behaves like a Ruby range in that it defaults to inclusive endings.
+For exclusive endings, pass true as the third argument (like a Ruby range).

 Creating from Tod::TimeOfDay
 --------------------------------------